jiny2001/deeply-recursive-cnn-tf/README.md

 Weights are saved in **model** directory.

 ## sample result

 will be uploaded soon.
-So far I got a little less PSNR compared to their paper yet there are some interesting results.
+So far I got a less PSNR compared to their paper yet there are some interesting results.

 ## datasets